-Tableau Charts are useful to analyze the data as per the Business requirements.
-To analyze the data, some companies might interested in Tables, and others may be in Bar graph, Maps, Trends, etc. There are various built-in charts in Tableau to visualize the records.
+Tableau Charts are useful to analyze the data as per the business requirements.
+To analyze the data, some companies might be interested in Tables, and others may be in Bar graph, Maps, Trends, etc. There are various built-in charts in Tableau to visualize the records.
 In this article, we will show you the list of available Charts.

-List of Tableau Charts
+Tableau Charts Types

-- Maps: Visualize the geographical data.
+- Maps: Visualize the geographical information.

-- Stacked Bars: This chart is helpful to further divide the Horizontal Bars
+- Stacked Bars: This chart is helpful to divide the Horizontal Bars further

 - Discrete Lines: Display the discrete lines